esphome/esphome-docs/components/fan/index.rst

     :image: folder-open.svg

 With the ``fan`` domain you can create components that appear as fans in the Home Assistant frontend.
-A fan can be switched ON or OFF, optionally has a speed level between 1 and the maximum supported speed level of the fan, and can have an oscillate and direction output.
+A fan can be switched on or off, optionally has a speed between 1 and the maximum supported speed of the fan, and can have an oscillation and direction output.

 .. figure:: images/fan-ui.png
     :align: center